JDVila/FinancialLiteracy101/README.md

   * Basic Emergency Fund ($1,000)
   * Post-Debt Emergency Fund (3 to 6 months of Essential Expenses)
 * Invest More (15% to 25% Gross Income)
-  * Index Funds (No Fee / No Load) vs. Managed Funds
+  * Index Funds (No / Low Expense Fee  Ratio / No Load) vs. Managed Funds
   * 401k (minimum to at least company match)
   * Roth 401k
   * Rollover funds from previous jobs to IRA